-Astronomy and Astrology are both subject matters on which widespread research has been done and they have both been deeply debated over for as long as they’ve existed.
-We can all agree that we have at one point or another been absolutely fascinated by what these two topics have to offer.
+Astronomy and Astrology are both subject matters on which widespread research has been done.
+People have deeply debated these over for as long as they’ve existed.
+We can all agree that we have at one point or another been fascinated by what these two topics offer.
 Who wouldn’t be fascinated?
-Astronomy and Astrology deal with matters of the universe, things that we have never seen and may never be able to see, and to get just a glimpse of that world through these subjects is something to die for.
+Astronomy and Astrology deal with matters of the universe.
+These are things that we have never seen and may never be able to see.
+To just get a glimpse of that world through these subjects is something to die for.

 We know that they’re both related to concepts of the universe, but what exactly are they?
-What does each of them have to teach us that can’t be learnt from the other?
+What does each of them teach us that we cannot learn from the other?
 What is the difference between Astronomy and Astrology?

-Up until the 17th century, the terms ‘Astronomy’ and ‘Astrology’ were used interchangeably.
+Up until the 17th century, we used the terms ‘Astronomy’ and ‘Astrology’ interchangeably.
 It was after that that they diverged to find their own meanings.

-Before the invention of telescopes and other such equipment that help us look into outer-space, humans could only observe what was visible to the naked eye, namely the sun, the moon, and the 5 planets (Mercury, Venus, Mars, Jupiter, and Saturn).
+Before the invention of telescopes, humans could only observe what was visible to the naked eye.
+These were the sun, the moon, and the 5 planets (Mercury, Venus, Mars, Jupiter, and Saturn).
 Therefore, both astrology and astronomy laid all their weight on these celestial objects.
-After the advancements in technology, it’s been a whole other story and we now recognize many more constellations and planets than we did back then.
+After technological advancements, we now recognize many more constellations and planets than we did back then.

 Astronomy focuses on the scientific aspect of stars, planets and all the other astral bodies in existence.
 It employs science to study the origins, motions, and properties of objects in space.

 Astrology, on the other hand, relates the actions of these astral bodies to human existence.
 How the position of the moon when you were born affects your quality of life, what your zodiac sign is, these are all determined by astrology.